taqtiqa-mark/julia-build/docs/README.md

 runtime.
 The following instructions are our recommendations for a sane build environment.

-* **Chef (zero), etc.**
+* **Chef (zero), etc.:**

   If you don't already, we suggest you manage your software installation prerequisites, environment and configuration using Chef, Ansible, Salt, Puppet, etc.
   In the case of [Chef](https://www.chef.io/) ([Zero](https://github.com/chef/chef-zero))
   the [jlenv](https://github.com/jlenv/jlenv-cookbook) cookbook provides the [resources](https://docs.chef.io/resource.html) to write Julia installation management recipes.

 * **macOS:**